New Local Bird Book: The Birds in the OaksBirds in the Oaks

 Goldfinches Although we have goldfinches here all year-round, the winter months see clearly more activity at feeders.
+We typically see the first signs of an increase in goldfinch appetite in September, with generally higher level of action from October through April.
 There are several causes of this: spring and summer nesting causes big feeding flocks to disperse into pairs before the reforming of flocks in fall, there is less natural food available during the winter months, and we see overall numbers swelled by migrating American goldfinches and pine siskins in winter.
 Read more about attracting goldfinches.

 These birds are some of the mainstays of any birdfeeding station, so the main practical conclusion is simple: keep feeding them!
 With finch feeders offering the tiny black seed called Nyjer or thistle, you may need to refresh your seed if it grew stale during the slow summer months.
 All the finch species will also eat hulled sunflower as found in our No-Mess Blend.

-EcoTough Tail PropIt's cold - and since birds don't have warm coats to pull on and central heating to retreat to, that means that they're burning extra calories each night just to maintain their body temperature and survive.
+EcoTough Tail PropAt some point, even California gets cooler - and since birds don't have warm coats to pull on and central heating to retreat to, that means that they're burning extra calories each night just to maintain their body temperature and survive.
 The best foods for calorie replacement are fatty suet cakes and our spreadable peanut-flavored suet Bark Butter.

 In addition to increasing most birds' desire for fatty foods, cold weather particular impacts insect-eating birds.
 When cold hits, much of their insect prey dies, leaving birds like Townsend's and Yellow-rumped Warblers, Hermit Thrushes, Kinglets, Bushtits, and Northern Flickers less picky about visiting feeders.
 All of these birds are uncommon feeder visitors in our area, but all have been reported in winter at suet or mealworm feeders.